Yandex Cloud

 • poolerConfig: Connection pooler settings:

-• poolingMode: Connection pooler's operation mode.
-Possible values: SESSION, TRANSACTION, and STATEMENT.
-For more information on each of the modes, see Managing PostgreSQL connections.
+• poolingMode: Connection pooler's mode.
+The possible values are SESSION, TRANSACTION, and STATEMENT.
+To learn more about each mode, see Managing PostgreSQL connections.

-• poolDiscard: Defines whether clients should discard their state after each transaction, true or false.
-Similar to the server_reset_query_always for the PgBouncer connection pooler.
+• poolDiscard: Determines whether clients should discard their state after each transaction, true or false.
+Corresponds to the server_reset_query_always option for the PgBouncer connection pooler.

 • backupWindowStart: Backup window settings.

-• access: Cluster settings for access to the following Yandex Cloud services:
+• access: Cluster access settings for the following Yandex Cloud services:

 • dataLens: Yandex DataLens